Zinc futures down on muted demand

 PTI

-Zinc prices on Thursday fell 0.57 percent to Rs 157.60 per kg in the futures trade as speculators reduced their exposure taking negative cues from the spot market.
+Zinc prices on Wednesday fell 1.74 percent to Rs 158.05 per kg in futures trade as speculators reduced their exposure taking negative cues from spot market.

 Moneycontrol Ready Reckoner